 - Retail Sales Associate

 The core of any Adidas store, this role involves helping customers, restocking items, and keeping the floor organized.
-A solid understanding of products, promotions, and customer service expectations is key.
-This is often the starting point for those exploring entry-level roles and matches the retail job description closely. - Assistant Store Manager
+A solid understanding of products, promotions, and customer service expectations is key. - Assistant Store Manager

 This leadership role supports the store manager by overseeing shifts, motivating the team, and handling inventory updates.
-You’ll step in to resolve issues, track performance goals, and coach team members when needed.
-A background in retail and strong people skills are helpful here. - Visual Merchandiser
+You’ll step in to resolve issues, track performance goals, and coach team members when needed. - Visual Merchandiser

 At the core of adidas.com careers, corporate roles support the strategy, branding, and infrastructure of the company.
 Many are located in New York or Portland, though some now offer hybrid flexibility.